NateEaton/mind-pwa/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-A simple Progressive Web App (PWA) designed to help users track their daily and weekly adherence to the principles of the MIND Diet.
-Track servings of key food groups, view summaries, and browse your history, all stored locally on your device.
+A Progressive Web App (PWA) designed to help users track their daily and weekly adherence to the principles of the MIND Diet.
+Track servings of key food groups, view summaries, and browse your history.
+All data is stored locally on your device and can be optionally synchronized across multiple devices using cloud storage.

 [**View Wiki for Complete Documentation**](../../wiki)